To join the Nathan Cole School of Violin at ArtistWorks for one-on-one guidance through the Challenge, click here.

-On November 12, the New York Philharmonic will hold the final round of auditions for its four violin openings.
+On November 12, 2015, the New York Philharmonic will hold the final round of auditions for its four violin openings.
 Those violinists competing there that day will be among the most accomplished in the world.
 They will have gone through a grueling preparation process in order to ensure that they play their best when it counts: on stage at Avery Fisher Hall.
-In order to survive the ordeal, they must be in the best playing shape of their lives, peaking at the right moment, just as Olympic athletes must plan for years in order to perform on one special day.

 Have you ever wondered what this preparation looks like?
 What it feels like?
 It can be all-consuming, but it’s exhilarating as well.
 There’s no better feeling than looking back over months of work, flexing your violin muscles, and enjoying the best playing of your life.
 And each time you go through the process, the “challenge”, your work builds on the challenges that you’ve accomplished before.